BrookJeynes/verb-master/README.md

 - Use your own words exported from [Kimchi Reader](https://kimchi-reader.app/).

 ## Custom datasets
-We currently only support the CSV file format that Kimchi Reader exports.
-You can however mock this youself by creating a CSV file with the following structure.
+Custom datasets can be imported.
+To do so, create a CSV file with the following format.

 ```
 verb,0